vdorie/blme/README.md

 Steps to install from source:

-  1. Install development tools for your operating system:
+  1. Install development tools for your operating system (not necessary if you already have lme4 installed):

     1. Linux/Unix should already have this installed
     2. OS X:
         1. Xcode (https://developer.apple.com/xcode/downloads/)
         2. gfortran (https://gcc.gnu.org/wiki/GFortranBinaries#MacOS)
     3. Windows: Rtools (http://cran.r-project.org/bin/windows/Rtools/)
-    4. (This step may be omitted if all upstream dependencies are already available)

   2. Install the devtools package from within R: